 The existing edge-related auction mechanisms could not be directly used in VFC, which only consider the price information.
 Due to poor-quality wireless links, vehicular network has a large delay when transmitting large-scale data [7].
 One fog node is difficult to provide large-scale data processing services for vehicles who are far away.
 Therefore, location information should be considered when determining the matching in the VFC auction.
-Moreover, due to different types of tasks and different preferences over fog nodes.
+Moreover, due to different types of tasks and different computing capabilities of fog nodes, vehicles have different preferences over fog nodes.
 For example, vehicles want to choose fog nodes with higher capabilities when processing safety-related tasks.
 Therefore, other non-price attributes, such as reputation and computing capability, also need to be considered in VFC auction.